Pump and Circumstance

 He asked for my help one day, but in a way that fit his character, meaning that he didn't actually ask for help (men who know everything require no help).
 He merely called to say that I really needed to see this horrible air separator, which was never able to vent all the air from this heating system that he had just installed because it wasn't as good as the ones they used to make.

 "It vents whenever the pumps are running," he said.
 "It's never finished.
 I hate it, and you should hate it too.
-You should write about it in the magazines and tell everyone to stop buying this air separator because it never stops venting.
-It can't get the job done."
+You should write about it in the magazines and tell everybody to stop buying this air separator because it never stops venting.
+It can't get the job done.
+It sucks."

 "Where is all this air coming from?"
 I asked.